hemshushivhare/Employee-Management-System/README.md

 **Employee Management System**

 **Project Overview:**
 The Employee Management System is a web application designed to streamline employee management tasks within an organization.
 It includes features for user authentication, employee listing, employee details, profile management, and leave management.
-The system is built using React for the frontend, and a RESTful API backend built with technologies like Node.js and Express.js.
-Data is stored in a relational database, and the project follows a modular architecture to maintain scalability and code organization.
+The system is built using Angular for the frontend, and a RESTful API backend built with Golang using Gin framework.
+Data is stored in a Mongo DB database, and the project follows a modular architecture to maintain scalability and code organization.

 **UI - UI App architecture:**
-- Built with React to ensure a dynamic and interactive user interface.
+- Built with Angular to ensure a dynamic and interactive user interface.
 - Follows a component-based architecture for modularity and reusability.

 **UI - Login/signup:**
 - Allows users to log in using their username and password.
-- User credentials are verified against a JSON file.
+- User credentials are verified with JWT Authentication.
 - Upon successful verification, the user is authorized and their information is stored in local storage.

 **UI - Employee list:**